Mikubill/sd-webui-controlnet/README.md

 # Control Weight/Start/End

-Weight is the weight of the controlnet "influence".
+Weight is the weight of the ControlNet "influence".
 It's analogous to prompt attention/emphasis.
 E.g. (myprompt: 1.2).
 Technically, it's the factor by which to multiply the ControlNet outputs before merging them with original SD Unet.

-Guidance Start/End is the percentage of total steps the controlnet applies (guidance strength = guidance end).
+Guidance Start/End is the percentage of total steps the ControlNet applies (guidance strength = guidance end).
 It's analogous to prompt editing/shifting.
 E.g. \[myprompt::0.8\] (It applies from the beginning until 80% of total steps)

 # Batch Mode